rontarrant/gtkDcoding/docs/_posts/2019-08-06-0059-cairo-iii-circles-and-arcs.md

 } // onDraw()
 ```

-And even though you might expect a `circle()` function, we actually use `arc()`… and since an arc is just an incomplete circle, well… there you go.
+And even though you might expect a `circle()` function, we actually use `arc()`... and since an arc is just an incomplete circle, well... there you go.

 The arguments to the `arc()` function are: